When you are writing novels or short stories, you need to find great fiction story ideas.

 To give you a concrete example, I came up with a simple idea while I was teaching.

 My class of English beginners was learning about ordinal numbers.
-Naturally, I used dates and monarchs as examples.
+So naturally, I used dates and monarchs as examples.

 While my students were working together in pairs, I had a weird thought.